2015 Winnemucca Regional Raceway Track Rule

 J Any hood may be notched, bent or cut in such a manner as not to distract from the stock appearance or on car using a radiator/simulated radiator, hoods may not be altered so as to detract from neat appearance.

-L. At the beginning of race night, all cars must have all body parts intact.
+L. At the beginning of race event, all cars must have all body parts intact.

 M. No airfoils, wings or streamlining of body.

 A. Maximum car height, 52", top to ground.